worldmusic/worldmusic.github.io/_resources/resources.markdown

      - "Interactive"
   - type: "url"
     title: "The Global Jukebox"
-    author: "Association for Cultural Equity"
+    author: "The Association for Cultural Equity"
     date: 2017
     link: "https://theglobaljukebox.org/"
     description: "From the site: The Global Jukebox explores connections between families of expressive style.
 One can travel the world of song, dance and language through the Wheel Chart and the Map.
 Thousands of examples of the world’s music, dance and other expressive behavior are available here."